grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Use this transformation to customize the output of a string field.
 You can format the output in the following ways:

-- Upper case: Formats the entire string in uppercase characters.
+- **Upper case** - Formats the entire string in uppercase characters.
-- Lower case: Formats the entire string in lowercase characters.
+- **Lower case** - Formats the entire string in lowercase characters.
-- Sentence case: Formats the first character of the string in uppercase.
+- **Sentence case** - Formats the first character of the string in uppercase.
-- Title case: Formats the first character of each word in the string in uppercase.
+- **Title case** - Formats the first character of each word in the string in uppercase.
-- Pascal case: Formats the first character of each word in the string in uppercase and doesn't include spaces between words.
+- **Pascal case** - Formats the first character of each word in the string in uppercase and doesn't include spaces between words.
-- Camel case: Formats the first character of each word in the string in uppercase, except the first word, and doesn't include spaces between words.
+- **Camel case** - Formats the first character of each word in the string in uppercase, except the first word, and doesn't include spaces between words.
-- Snake case: Formats all characters in the string in lowercase and uses underscores instead of spaces between words.
+- **Snake case** - Formats all characters in the string in lowercase and uses underscores instead of spaces between words.
-- Kebab case: Formats all characters in the string in lowercase and uses dashes instead of spaces between words.
+- **Kebab case** - Formats all characters in the string in lowercase and uses dashes instead of spaces between words.
-- Trim: Removes all leading and trailing spaces from the string.
+- **Trim** - Removes all leading and trailing spaces from the string.
-- Substring: Returns a substring of the string, using the specified start and end positions.
+- **Substring** - Returns a substring of the string, using the specified start and end positions.

 This transformation provides a convenient way to standardize and tailor the presentation of string data for better visualization and analysis.